golang/proposal/design/37112-unstable-runtime-metrics.md

 conventions.

 Putting these two together, I propose that the metric name be built from two
-components: its English name, and its unit (e.g. bytes, seconds).
+components: a forward-slash-separated path to a metric where each component is lowercase words separated by hyphens (the "name", e.g. "/memory/heap/free"), and its unit (e.g. bytes, seconds).
-I propose we separate the two components of "name" and "unit" by a colon (":") and provide a well-defined format for the unit.
+I propose we separate the two components of "name" and "unit" by a colon (":") and provide a well-defined format for the unit (e.g. "/memory/heap/free:bytes").

-The use of an English name is in some ways not much of a deviation from `ReadMemStats`, which uses Go identifiers for naming.
-I propose that we mostly stick to the current convention and use UpperCamelCase consisting of only uppercase and lowercase characters from the latin alphabet.
+Representing the metric name as a path is intended to provide a mechanism for namespacing metrics.
+Many metrics naturally group together, and this provides a straightforward way of filtering out only a subset of metrics, or perhaps matching on them.
+The use of lower-case and hyphenated path components is intended to make the name easy to translate to most common naming conventions used in metrics collection systems.
 The introduction of this new API is also a good time to rename some of the more vaguely named statistics, and perhaps to introduce a better namespacing convention.
-Austin suggested using a common prefixes for namespacing such as "GC" or "Sched," which seems good enough to me.

 Including the unit in the name may be a bit surprising at first.
 First of all, why should the unit even be a string?
 One alternative way to